cosmos/sdk-tutorials/academy/3-my-own-chain/4_control.md

 ---
-title: "Go Introduction IV - Control Structures in Go"
+title: "Go Introduction - Control Structures in Go"
 order: 6
 description: if, switch, and for statements
 tag: deep-dive